 How are 3D printing and bioprinting working together?

 Bioprinted organs cannot be created using the same methods as a 3D printed bike part or a miniature toy.
 However, most areas of medicine already employ some form of 3D rendering like stereolithography in order to spot problems within the body.
 The areas where industrial 3D printing and bioprinting overlap is in the design process.
 Design won’t be as simple as creating a 3D image that looks like an organ.
 The key to advancing bioprinting technology will be going down to the smallest possible detail, layer by layer, to ensure the organ architecture is medically sound.

 A term you might hear being used in bioprinting and 3D printing terminology is voxel.
 A voxel is the 3D cousin of the 2D pixel.
 A voxel represents a certain value within a 3D space, but with many more properties than a pixel.
-You can give that voxel different color properties, material strength, and flexibility.
+You can give that voxel different material strength and flexibility.
 A single voxel by itself doesn’t represent much, but when combined with other voxels, it can create complex structures.
 Understanding how each voxel fits in a puzzle will be one of the keys to making a 3D bioprinted organ work the way we need it to.

 How is HP using 3D printing?

 HP’s technology appears in just about every industry you can think of - from print media to gaming.
 One area that they are carrying the torch in is 3D printing.
 HP Multi Jet Fusion (HP MJF)